 Condominiums sell for USD1,325 per square metre and USD1,966 per sqm on average in Hanoi and HCMC, according to CBRE.
 From 2017 through the third quarter of 2020, condominium prices in HCMC and Hanoi grew by 10 and 2 percent per annum.

-“The selling price in Vietnam is still attractive compared to markets such as Bangkok and Singapore, which presents potential capital gain once the market matures,” says Hang Dang, managing director of CBRE Vietnam.
+“The selling price in Vietnam is still attractive compared to markets such as Bangkok and Singapore, which presents potential capital gain once the market matures,” says Hang Dang, managing director of CBRE Vietnam and judge of PropertyGuru Vietnam Property Awards.

 Mid-end and affordable condominiums accounted for approximately 87 percent of new launches in Hanoi in the first nine months of 2020.
 New launches in these segments sustained a sold rate of up to 42 percent, close to pre-pandemic levels.
 In HCMC, newly launched mid-end condos in the city posted a sold rate of 85 percent, well above 73 and 54 percent for high-end and luxury condos.
 Mid-end condos also recorded an annual pricing growth of 6 percent, the highest among segments.